NVNTLabs/switch2-SDEX2M2/README.md

 ## Status

 Work in progress.
-Currently, a MicroSD Express breakout board has been designed.
-Files have been attached.
-Schematics have been made as well.
-Next step is M.2 breakout board for prototyping.
+Currently, a MicroSD Express breakbout prototype has been developed, as well as the MicroSD Express to SD Express Adapter prototype has been developed.
+Work has commenced on the SDEX2M2 (MicroSD Express to M.2) itself.

+Next step is M.2 breakout board for prototyping, and then the complete MicroSD Express to NVMe M.2 Drive (SDEX2M2) adapter.

-There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out).
+There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out), so VDD will need to be offloaded most likely.

 ---